What is the difference between an RFP, RFQ and invitation to tender?

 In the world of contract management and procurement, there are a variety of ways the tendering stage can work.
-Owners and clients require a way to determine which subcontractor or supplier will provide the best value; and so understanding the difference between an RFP, RFQ and invitation to tender can determine the best procurement option to find the right vendor.
-Of course, ensuring you are using RFP Management Software makes the process easy.
-(Want to skip the reading and dive into a software demo?
-Click here to get started!)
+Owners and clients require a way to determine which subcontractor or supplier will provide the best value; and so understand the difference between an RFP, RFQ and Invitation to Tender can determine the best procurement option to find the right vendor.

 In the private sector, choosing a vendor doesn’t always require a bidding process at all.
-Often a sole-sourced vendor is chosen and a purchase order contract awarded directly.
-When this isn’t the case, it is important for the owner/client to understand the types of tendering available, including; RFP, RFQ, and invitation to tender, when soliciting a competitive bid.
+Often a sole-sourced vendor is chosen and a purchase order contract is awarded directly.
+When this isn’t the cast, it is important for the owner/client to understand the types oof tendering available, including; RFP, RFQ, and Invitation to Tender, when soliciting a competitive bid.

 A key part of planning any piece of work to be done is determining who is going to do that work, and setting out the terms of reference and evaluation criteria for awarding the contract to the winning bidder.